kdubuc/coding-conventions/cc5-databases.md

 ## General

-* Tables MUST BE lowercase and plural e.g. items, cars.
+* Tables MUST BE lowercase, separated with "-", and plural e.g. items, cars, banks-accounts.
-* The tables's storage engine MUST BE InnoDB.
+* The tables's storage engine MUST BE InnoDB ;
-* The tables's collation MUST BE utf8_general_ci.
+* The tables's collation MUST BE utf8_general_ci ;
+* Tables's row name MUST be lowercase and separated with underscore .